ArrowstreamUK/python-in-excel/README.md

 Each file showcases a different technique or analysis:

+- ☁️ **Wordcloud app**
+  In the **Getting started** directory, you’ll find a step-by-step tutorial to build your own Word Cloud app.
+  - **Training version:** Practice assembling the Python code yourself.
+  - **Wordcloud - complete:** The fully working version to review or adapt.

 - 📊 **Bar charts with sig arrows.xlsx**
   Create bar charts that include significance arrows, useful for survey reporting.